UnfazedAy/UnfazedAy/README.md

 - 👋 Hi, I’m @UnfazedAy
--🌛 I'm a software engineer at alx
+-🌛 I'm a software engineer
 - 👀 I’m interested in softwares, mathematics and products.
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on coding and software programmes